ethereum-node/merchantApi/README.md

 - **apiKey**: The Api Key for your Ownbit Merchant Wallet.
 It can be found in your Ownbit Merchant Wallet -> Wallet Management -> Merchant Options.
 ApiKey is used to compute the orderHash.
 Always keep apiKey secret.
 - **walletId**: Your Ownbit Merchant Wallet ID, you inputted when creating the Ownbit Wallet.
 - **orderId**: Any string that identify an order, length: 1-64, must be unique among the system.
-- **orderPrice**: Format: amount CURRENCY_SYMBOL, can be both fiat and crypto, example: 9.9 USD, means 9.9 US Dollar, 0.23 BTC, means 0.23 Bitcoin.
+- **orderPrice**: Format: amount CURRENCY_SYMBOL, can be fiat or crypto, example: 9.9 USD, means 9.9 US Dollar, 0.23 BTC, means 0.23 Bitcoin.
 ATTENTION: There's one space between amount and symbol.
 - **coinType**: Coin symbols separated by |, example: BTC|LTC|BSV|DASH, one coin only example: BTC
+- **minPaidRate**: (Optional)The minimum paid rate for an order.
+Can be a float value range: 0 - 1 (Default).
+Example: 0.95, means the minimum paid is 95% of the target amount.
 - **orderHash**: Used to authenticate the request.
 It is dynamically computed for each order.
 The computing algorithm is as follows:

 > orderHash = SHA256(walletId+":"+orderId+":"+orderPrice+":"+apiKey)